 The HOPE Grant Program provides grant assistance to residents of Georgia pursuing Certificates or Diplomas at Georgia’s public postsecondary institutions.
 Unlike the HOPE Scholarship Program, students are not required to graduate from high school with a specific grade point average.
 However, students are required to have a minimum postsecondary cumulative grade point average of 2.00 at certain checkpoints.
 The HOPE Grant Program pays $67.00 per credit hour towards the cost of tuition each semester.

-Beginning with the Fall Semester 2013, SGTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from Georgia’s Strategic Industries Workforce Development Grant (SIWDG) Award for the following TCSG programs: Advanced Shielded Metal Arc Welder, Basic Shielded Metal Arc Welder, Certified Manufacturing Specialist, Child Development Specialist, Computer Forensic and Investigation Specialist, Commercial Truck Driving, Diesel Equipment Technology, Early Childhood Care/Education, Flux Cored ARC Welder, Game Development Specialist, Gas Metal ARC Welder, Gas Tungsten ARC Welder, Medical Coding, Medical Front Office Assistant, Microsoft Network Administrator, Networking Specialist, Nurse Aide, PC Repair and Network Technician, Phlebotomy Technician, Pipe Welder, Practical Nursing, Vertical Shielded Metal ARC Welder Fabricator, Welding and Joining Technology, and Welding Blueprint Reading.
+Beginning with the Fall Semester 2013, SGTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from the HOPE Career Grant for the following TCSG programs: Advanced Shielded Metal Arc Welder, Basic Shielded Metal Arc Welder, Certified Manufacturing Specialist, Child Development Specialist, Computer Forensic and Investigation Specialist, Commercial Truck Driving, Diesel Equipment Technology, Early Childhood Care/Education, Flux Cored ARC Welder, Game Development Specialist, Gas Metal ARC Welder, Gas Tungsten ARC Welder, Medical Coding, Medical Front Office Assistant, Microsoft Network Administrator, Networking Specialist, Nurse Aide, PC Repair and Network Technician, Phlebotomy Technician, Pipe Welder, Practical Nursing, Vertical Shielded Metal ARC Welder Fabricator, Welding and Joining Technology, and Welding Blueprint Reading.
 To qualify, a SGTC student must be fully admitted to the college, enrolled in one of the above programs and receiving the HOPE Grant for the same term.